MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ### Step 4: Complete Key Load

 This step is done in the host that the enclave runs in, that can communicate to the enclave via 3001.
-The enclave decrypts and caches ALL keys from ALL seal responses in memory.
-No encrypted objects are decrypted at this step - the keys are simply cached for later on-demand decryption.
+If it returns OK, the enclave decrypts and caches the Seal keys in memory.
+Replace `<ENCODED_SEAL_RESPONSES>` with the output from Step 3.

 ```bash
 curl -X POST http://localhost:3001/admin/complete_seal_key_load \